patricegautier/unifiZabbix/README.md

 The username that will let the zabbix server (or proxy) log in to your unifi devices via SSH

 ### {$UNIFI_SSH_PRIV_KEY_PATH}
 The full path where to find the public private key pair to be able to SSH into your Unifi devices.
-Please set this to the same value as SSHKeyLocation from your zabbix conf file.
+The private key should be in the SSHKeyLocation directory from your zabbix conf file.
+For my system for ex, this is set to /home/pi/.ssh/zabbix/zb_id_rsa

 ### {$UNIFI_PRIV_KEY}
-The file name for your private key in the previous directory.
+The file name for your private key in SSHKeyLocation.
+For me this is set to zb_id_rsa

 ### {$UNIFI_PUB_KEY}
-The file name for your public key in the previous directory
+The file name for your public key in SSHKeyLocation.
+For me this is set to zb_id_rsa.pub

 ### {$UNIFI_CHECK_FREQUENCY}
 I have this set to '1m'